Dear New International Exchange Student (J-1 Students) for Spring 2018,

 - A letter from the university with your CSUN user ID and password and directions to activate your myNorthridge Portal student account.
 Please activate your account immediately to be able to access important information and email communications from the University, and register for classes.

 - Form DS-2019.

 - An email directing you to a “New Student Registration” link which has information about your registration appointment and directions regarding registering online (see the tab below for more information on registering for classes).

 If you are missing any of the first three pieces of information, it is either because your application has been processed after the deadline or there may be an issue with your address.
 Please contact us if you do not receive any of the above information.

 Registering for Classes

-- Enroll in classes online using self-service registration.
+- Enroll in classes through the online portal using self-service registration.
 Log into myNorthridge Portal at www.csun.edu with your CSUN user ID and password.

-- You will receive a paper Registration Access Mailer that indicates your enrollment appointment sometimes between November 3 and December 9, 2014.
-If you are admitted after December 9, no appointment is required.
+- You will receive a paper Registration Access Mailer that indicates your enrollment appointment sometime between May 4 and July 12, 2015.
+If you are admitted after July 12, no appointment is required.
 Your enrollment appointment also displays in myNorthridge under "My Checklist."
 Registering on the date you have been assigned will give you the best selection of classes and class times.
-However, you may continue to access the system as often as you like from your registration appointment date through February 6, 2015.
+However, you may continue to access the system as often as you like from your registration appointment date through August 23, 2015.

 - Nonrestrictive Registration and Wait Listing for closed classes begin on July 13, 2015.
 No appointment is required.
 Wait listing continues through the first week of classes and ends January 28, 2018.
 Permission numbers are required to add classes beginning January 29-February 9.
 Learn more with the How To Guides.

 Please note: You may see a course listed in the University Catalog but not in the Schedule of Classes because the class might not be offered each semester.
 The catalog lists all the courses offered by the university, whereas, the schedule lists the courses that are offered in a specific semester.